gorse-io/docs/src/ch03-02-metrics.md

 # Metrics Monitoring

 Gorse nodes export Prometheus metrics, and Prometheus can scrape real-time metrics via HTTP from each node.
 The default HTTP port for worker nodes is `8089`, the default HTTP port for server nodes is `8087`, and the default HTTP port for master nodes is `8088`.
-The HTTP port for worker and server nodes can be set via the command line option `--http-port`.
+The HTTP port for worker and server nodes can be set via the command line option `--http-port` [(1.1)](ch01-01-deploy.md#command-line-flags).
 The HTTP port for the master node is specified in configuration file [(1.3)](ch01-03-config.md#master).

 The Prometheus configuration file for scraping Gorse metrics is as follows.